AI for Pattern Hunter: Application in Wilson Loop of 2D Lattice Yang-Mills Theory: Enhancing Model Learning Ability through Mixed-Length Training

 \section{Enhancing Model Learning Ability through Mixed-Length Training}

 In this section, we will study the following problem: when we learn the model for evaluating the Wilson loops of a fixed length, would the prediction be enhanced if adding information from shorter Wilson loops?
-If so, this would suggest that the Transformer has learned transferable patterns from shorter Wilson loops that can be utilized for predicting longer Wilson loops.
+If so, this would suggest that the Transformer can leverage shared structures between shorter and longer Wilson loops to improve its predictions.
 To check this idea, we add some data with length $14$ to the training data with length $16$ and check the performance.

 To make the mixed datasets meaningful, we examined the training dynamics of datasets with a sequence length of 16 under various training set proportions.
 In the Table \ref{tab:sample-number-l16} we list the number of data samples corresponding to various sampling percentages.
 For length 16, there are 762,104 samples in total.
 The training datasets and the validation datasets are constructed by randomly selected from each equivalence classes in equal proportions.